SLIIT-Diabetes-Therapeutics-Lab-SDTL/.github/profile/README.md

 <img width="1273" height="937" alt="ChatGPT Image Sep 13, 2026 at 11_54_59 AM" src="https://github.com/user-attachments/assets/6ca44349-ebc1-4786-a1c3-60d1f2a4bf05" />

-## About SDTL
+## JK Molecular Research Group – SLIIT

-The SLIIT Diabetes Therapeutics Lab (SDTL) is a research-focused laboratory dedicated to advancing scientific understanding and innovation in diabetes therapeutics.
-The lab focuses on biomedical discovery, molecular design, genomics, bioinformatics, and AI-assisted drug discovery to support the development of improved therapeutic solutions for diabetes-related conditions.
+The **JK Molecular Research Group (JKMRG) at SLIIT** is a research-focused group dedicated to advancing scientific discovery across **plant bioactives, molecular biology, microbiology, and therapeutic research**.
+The group explores biological systems and bioactive compounds to improve our understanding of disease mechanisms and support the discovery of promising therapeutic solutions.

-SDTL brings together expertise in molecular biology, biotechnology, computational analysis, and biomedical research to explore new approaches for identifying disease targets, studying biological mechanisms, and designing potential therapeutic interventions.
-By integrating experimental science with data-driven technologies, the lab aims to contribute to modern diabetes research and support future discoveries in precision medicine.
+JKMRG brings together interdisciplinary approaches spanning **molecular science, biotechnology, microbiology, natural-product research, computational analysis, and AI-driven innovation**.
+By integrating experimental and data-driven approaches, the group investigates biologically relevant targets, characterizes bioactive molecules, explores molecular mechanisms, and supports the development of new therapeutic strategies.

+The group aims to promote **innovative, multidisciplinary, and translational research**, connecting natural-product and molecular sciences with modern computational and AI technologies.
+Through this integrated research approach, JKMRG seeks to contribute to **therapeutic discovery, biomedical innovation, and the development of scientifically grounded solutions for future healthcare challenges**.

 ---